-A new truth about losing your cool in public is that someone can capture you at the moment and you can go viral faster than you can say “airline”.
+These days, when you lose your cool in public, someone can capture the moment and you can go viral.

 So, keep your cool, and talk to the people in charge as to why they are doing this to you.
 More often than not, you’re going to be happy you stayed calm in a stressful situation.